Skip to main content

 Discuss the issue

 It is not necessary, but in some classes it might be appropriate to hold longer conversations about what has happened.
 Students often appreciate that opportunity.
-Feel free to consult with the Center for Teaching and Learning if you are considering such a discussion.
+Feel free to consult with CETLI if you are considering such a discussion.

 Depending on what is most helpful for your class as a whole, such a discussion may or may not take place during class time.
 Some faculty have let students know they will set aside extra office hours to process the difficult issue together, or simply to connect.

-For another resource if you are concerned about holding a discussion around politically sensitive topics, you may want to review the University of Michigan's guide on how to handle "hot moments" in the classroom.
+For another resource if you are concerned about holding a discussion around politically sensitive topics, you may want to review the University of Michigan's Guidelines for Discussing Difficult or High-Stakes Topics.